-Proposed valid from/proposed valid to: Specifies the default validity periods that the system automatically proposes while creating the rebate agreement.
-The default valid from date is very much important in regards to whether or not we offer retro-active rebate.
+Proposed valid from/proposed valid to Specifies the default validity periods that the system automatically proposes while creating the rebate agreement.
+The default valid from date is very much important in regards to whether or not we offer a retroactive rebate.
 If we leave this field blank, the rebate will be valid from the current date.
-If we specify the value “first day of the year” the rebate agreement will be valid from the first day of the year even though the agreement is created on the current date which is called retro-active rebate.
+If we specify the value “first day of the year” the rebate agreement will be valid from the first day of the year even though the agreement is created on the current date which is called a retroactive rebate.

 Payment method: Specifies the default method of paying the rebate amount to the customer.
-For example, it can be credit memo or check etc.
+For example, it can be a credit memo or check, etc.

 Condition type group: Specifies the corresponding condition type group of the rebate agreement type.

-Different validity period: If we check this field, the validity period of rebate condition record may differ from the validity period of rebate agreement.
+Different validity period: If we check this field, the validity period of the rebate condition record may differ from the validity period of the rebate agreement.

 Payment procedure: Specifies whether the rebate shall be paid up to the accrued value or there is no limit for manual payment.

-Partial settlement: Here we need to specify the document type ‘R3’ for creating partial rebate settlement request when entering the payment in the rebate agreement.
+Partial settlement: Here we need to specify the document type ‘R3’ for creating a partial rebate settlement requests when entering the payment in the rebate agreement.

 Final settlement: Here we need to specify the document type ‘B1’ for creating the document rebate credit memo request while making the final settlement to the customer.